JetBrains-Research/bumblebee/docs/transformations/IfRedundantLinesRemovalTransformation.md

 2. Calculate the length of the common suffix and prefix

-3. Move before and after of the operator the common suffix and prefix
+3. Move the common suffix and prefix before or after the operator respectively

 4. Remove the common parts from the `if` operator